IBM/Model-Training-and-Serving-using-WML/README.md

 List all training-runs successful
  ```

-## 2. Provision an Object Storage Instance, and upload training data
+## 2. Provision an Object Storage Instance, and upload Training Data

 Provision an [Object Storage instance](https://console.bluemix.net/catalog/services/cloud-object-storage), and then setup your [AWS S3 command line](https://aws.amazon.com/cli/).
 You then need to upload data in your Object storage.
 Here we are getting the data sets from [THE MNIST DATABASE of handwritten digits](http://yann.lecun.com/exdb/mnist/)